 Our Blue Planet

-Have you been inspired by the BBC’s brilliant new blockbuster series, Blue Planet 2?
-We certainly have here at MCS!
+Did you enjoy the BBC’s brilliant blockbuster series, Blue Planet 2?
+We certainly did here at MCS!

 We’ve put together some ideas for how you can find out more and get involved in saving our precious seas.

 We’re hoping to take this series to a whole new level and audience, one that doesn’t traditionally watch a natural history seriesJonathan Smith,

 Our brilliant Ocean Ambassador Lizzie Daly put together a short video about how to watch the Blue Planet series single-use plastic free.

 So you want to be a marine biologist now…

 We get lots of requests for information about careers in marine science, usually about how to get started in the first place, and what to study.
 Click here to find out more, and click here to meet some inspiring scientists and conservationists.